wwpass/passhub-docs/docs/15-add-record.md

 :::note Upload multiple files

-You can upload multiple files at once: just what you need in the **Browse** dialog, or Drag and Drop them on desktop.
+You can upload multiple files at once: just what you need in the **Browse** dialog, or Drag-and-Drop them on desktop.

 :::